VODF/vodf-docs/source/specification/level-1/index.rst

-VODF Level-1 contains data products related to specific :term:`observations<observation>`, and in particular to :term:`events<event>` detected by the given instrument as well as :term:`IRF` that describe how the parameters of those events map to physical quantities.
+VODF Level-1 contains data products related to specific :term:`observations<observation>`, and in particular to :term:`events<event>` detected by a given instrument as well as :term:`IRF` that describe how the parameters of those events map to physical quantities.
 It also covers related information such as time-series tables of data quality, instrumental or atmospheric conditions.